Cocalzinho de Goiás

 Cocalzinho de Goiás is a municipality in central Goiás state, Brazil.

-Location and Geography
+Location and geography

 Cocalzinho, as it is known by the inhabitants, is located in the micro-region of Entorno do Distrito Federal, on highway BR-414, almost at the junction with highway BR-070.
-It is 132 kilometers from the state capital, Goiânia and is 127 km from the national capital, Brasilia.
+It is 132 kilometers from the state capital, Goiânia and is 127 km from the national capital, Brasília.